MicroEJ/docs/ApplicationDeveloperGuide/managedc/wasi.rst

          <dependency org="ej.library.runtime" name="wasi" rev="0.1.0"/>

-.. note:

-   All the implemented functions are exported under the module name ``wasi_snapshot_preview1``.

 In your application code, you must first call the WASI initialization method ``Wasi.init(byte[] memory, String... preopensDirectories)`` before using WASI.

-The ``memory`` parameter must be set to your WASM module memory and the ``preopensDirectories`` to the list of directories pathnames you want to preopened if any.
+The ``memory`` parameter must be set to your Wasm module memory and the ``preopensDirectories`` to the list of directories pathnames you want to preopened if any.

-If a directory is not preopened, it cannot be used by the WASM module.
+If a directory is not preopened, it cannot be used by the Wasm module.

 Here is an example: